 A: The dropping of articles before nouns is, among other things, a characteristic of young children’s speech—children a lot younger than 10-year-old Bart.
 The show’s writers are having him use baby or toddler language to humorous effect.

 This usage isn’t limited to children, however.
-A receptionist in a medical office may say, “Doctor will see you now.”
-We suspect, though, that even here the receptionist is using toddler talk—that is, treating the patient like a child, whether consciously or not.
+A receptionist in a medical office may say, “Doctor will see you now,” or a church bulletin might read, “Pastor will be on vacation next week.”

 Interestingly, studies of how children acquire language show that this phenomenon of article-dropping occurs in many languages, not just English.